Evolvify-Project/Evolvify-Website/README.md

 ## 🚀 Features

 - 🧠 **Skill Assessment Quiz** – Evaluate your current level in communication, teamwork, time management, and more.
-- 📚 **Content Library** – Access to a wide variety of videos, articles, and interactive lessons.
+- 📚 **Content Library** – Access to various videos, articles, and interactive lessons.
 - 👤 **User Dashboard** – Personalized tracking of your progress and saved content.
 - 💬 **AI Chatbot** – Smart assistant to answer questions and give learning tips.
 - 🧑‍🤝‍🧑 **Community Forum** – Share posts, comment, and interact with others based on shared skills.